The University Scholars Program introduces undergraduate students at the University of Florida to the exciting world of academic research.

 Submit your completed application packet to ScholarsProgram@cop.ufl.edu by February 1, 2022.

 Eligibility and Nominations

 Each department in the College of Pharmacy is eligible to nominate qualified undergraduate students.
-Undergraduate students must be in their last two years of their academic program and have maintained an overall GPA of 2.8 or better.
-For the 2012-2013 competition, the students would conduct the majority of their research during the summer of 2012 and can continue their work during the 2012-2013 academic year by taking research-oriented courses in the college for credit.
-The research project may be completed in any of the College of Pharmacy courses listed below which students could sign up for 1-2 credits/semester in each course.
+Undergraduate students must be in their last two years of their academic program and have maintained an overall GPA of 3.0 or better.
+Participants in the program may not graduate before spring 2023.
+Once selected, students will conduct the majority of their research during the summer of 2022 and continue their work during the following academic year by taking research-oriented courses in the college for credit.
+The faculty mentor will contact the Office of Graduate Programs to register students in up to two credits of research hours per semester.

-Selection of the Undergraduate University Scholars within the College of Pharmacy will be made through the Graduate Studies Committee in the College of Pharmacy.
-Students will be notified of their selection by March 15, 2012, along with the faculty mentors and department chairs.
+Selection of the University Scholars within the College of Pharmacy will be made through the Graduate Studies Committee in the College of Pharmacy.
+Students will be notified of their selection in March, along with the faculty mentors and department chairs.

 Once the student is selected, they are required to attend a mandatory orientation offered by USP.